 Shaping U.S. Military Forces: Revolution or Relevance after the Cold War:

-I can no longer distribute the material developed for the Defense Policy courses at JHU or the Roles and Missions course at GWU.
-The manuscript on military force transformation, however, is now available through outlets like Barnes & Noble and Amazon in hardcopy or ebook format.
+My authority to distribute the material developed for the Defense Policy courses at JHU or the Roles and Missions course at GWU has been on again and off again.
+The manuscript on military force transformation is available through outlets like Barnes & Noble and Amazon in hardcopy or ebook format.
 It is also available directly from the publisher, Praeger Security International, as hardcopy or ebook.
 Book reviews are also available on the Praeger page.
+I am once again authorized to offer the text, Shaping U.S. Military Forces on this website (here).

 An unpublished 2006 analysis that considers the idea of a standing joint task force headquarters based on twenty years of hard data from all the combatant commands.